-The TOE shall meet the requirement "Authentication failure handling (FIA_AFL.6)" as specified below (Common Criteria Part 2 [16]).
+The TOE shall meet the requirement "Authentication failure handling (FIA_AFL.6)" as specified below (Common Criteria Part 2 [17]).

-FIA_AFL.1 Authentication failure handling Hierarchical to: No other components.
-Dependencies: FIA_UAU.1 Timing of authentication FIA_AFL.1.1 The TSF shall detect when $\underline{1}$ unsuccessful authentication attempt occurs related to BAC authentication .
-FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met , the TSF shall wait for an administrator configurable time greater 10 seconds between the reception of the authentication command and its processing.
+FIA_AFL.1 Authentication failure handling

+Dependencies: FIA_UAU.1 Timing of authentication

+FIA_AFL.1.1 The TSF shall detect when 1 unsuccessful authentication attempt occurs related to BAC authentication.

+FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall wait for an administrator configurable time greater 10 seconds between the reception of the authentication command and its processing.